TheFakeLorLyons/password-manager/readme.md

 #### Updated 2/20/2024

-This is a password manager that works by encrypting and decrypting csvs locally.
-Saved csvs can be "logged into" as though they were accounts online.
-As of writing this, ~this application requires that the server is started separately from the front end; in the future I plan to automate the build process to do both of these things with one command~.
+This is a password manager that works by encrypting and decrypting csvs locally and allowing users to perform basic CRUD operations on their passwords.
+After having created an encrypted csv, you can 'log back into' the csv with the same credentials that were provided upon its creation.

 ### __Installation & Running__

 1. Ensure you have Clojure installed on your machine.
 You can follow the official installation guide: https://clojure.org/guides/install_clojure.

 2. Clone this repository to your local machine:

 `git clone https://github.com/TheFakeLorLyons/password-manager.git`

 3. Navigate the root directory containing deps edn (`cd 'password manager'`).